-Figure 107 provides a by waterway zone comparison of changes in terms of POTENTIAL accident frequency and POTENTIAL oil outflow for the high BM/sensitivity analysis scenario P & HTCFV 18 and low BM/Sensitivity analysis scenario P & LTCFV 19 .
-One observes from the top left panel in Figure 107 that under P & HTCFV the largest absolute increase (+1.8%) in POTENTIAL accident frequency is observed in the Guemes waterway zone.
+Figure 106 provides a by waterway zone comparison of changes in terms of POTENTIAL accident frequency and POTENTIAL oil outflow for the high BM/sensitivity analysis scenario P & HTCFV18 and low BM/Sensitivity analysis scenario P & LTCFV19.
+One observes from the top left panel in Figure 106 that under the P & HTCFV Scenario the largest absolute increase (+1.8%) in POTENTIAL accident frequency is observed in the Guemes waterway zone.
 The largest relative waterway multiplicative factor (× 1.28), however, is observed for the Buoy J waterway zone.
-From the bottom left panel in Figure 107 it follows that under P & LTCFV the largest absolute reduction (-1.1%) in POTENTIAL accident frequency is observed in the Guemes and Saddlebag waterway zone.
+From the bottom left panel in Figure 106 it follows that under the P & LTCFV Scenario the largest absolute reduction (-1.1%) in POTENTIAL accident frequency is observed in the Guemes and Saddlebag waterway zones.
 This translates for the Saddlebag waterway zone into the smallest relative waterway multiplicative factor (× 0.62).
-Hence, 38% of the POTENTIAL accident frequency in the Saddlebag waterway zone is removed through the cancellation of 191 tank focus vessels and 30 cargo focus vessels.
+Hence, 38% of the POTENTIAL accident frequency in the Base Case (P) in the Saddlebag waterway zone is removed through the cancellation of 191 tank focus vessels and 30 cargo focus vessels.

-One observes from the top right panel in Figure 107 that under P & HTCFV the largest absolute increase (+4.2%) in POTENTIAL oil loss is observed in the Guemes waterway zone.
+One observes from the top right panel in Figure 106 that under the P & HTCFV Scenario the largest absolute increase (+4.2%) in POTENTIAL oil loss is observed in the Guemes waterway zone.
 The largest relative waterway multiplicative factor (\times 1.62), however, is observed for the Buoy J waterway zone.
-From the bottom right panel in Figure 107 it follows that under P & LTCFV the largest absolute reduction (-6.7%) in POTENTIAL oil loss is observed for the Saddlebag waterway zone.
-This translates for the Saddlebag waterway zone into the smallest relative waterway multiplicative factor (\times 0.50).
-Hence, 50% of the POTENTIAL oil loss in the Saddlebag waterway
+From the bottom right panel in Figure 106 it follows that under the P & LTCFV Scenario the largest absolute reduction (-6.7%) in POTENTIAL oil loss is observed for the

-17 Case T & EC assumes the availability of +1 escort for all focus vessels in the green area depicted in Figure 84.
+17 Case T & EH assumes the availability of +1 escort for all focus vessels in the green area depicted in Figure 83.